Dunit05/Intro-to-Computer-Science-CSCI-1030U-Lecture-Notes/README.md

 The workspace contains folders labeled by `date (name)` by default, where:

-- `Notes`: the folder contains the days lecture notes, with an excutable python file `index.py` & jupyter notebook file `index.ipynb`.
+- `Notes`: the folder contains the days lecture notes, with an executable python file `index.py` & jupyter notebook file `index.ipynb`.
-- `Exercises`: the folder contains the days exercises, with an excutable python file `index.py` & jupyter notebook file `index.ipynb`.
+- `Exercises`: the folder contains the days exercises, with an executable python file `index.py` & jupyter notebook file `index.ipynb`.

 ## Getting Started

+Clone any repository to your local machine using the following command in Windows:

+`git clone (url)`
+`cd (folder name)`

+You can use this equivalent command in Linux or MacOS:

+`git clone (url)`
+`cd (folder name)`

 Install pytest, which is a module for Python that allows you to verify that your code is correct before you submit, using the following command in Windows: